 I don’t remember when it happened.
 I feel that the process was a continuous art-game.
 As a young girl, I promised myself not to stop playing.

-Six years of school makes us abandon the child’s solitary “game” that stimulates a lot of creativity.
-But my parents created a fantastical place in my visual world; and my sensitivity was strong.
+Six years of school make us abandon the child’s solitary “game” that stimulates a lot of creativity.
+But my parents created a fantastical place in my visual world, and my sensitivity was strong.

 I kept these beautiful universes alive into my Bachelor of Fine Arts and into the study of sculpture.
 Then came fellowships and residencies in Europe, Paris, Germany, and Spain.
 There was travel, discovery, museums, and new ideas.
 I met the work of the masters.
 What I absorbed is still with me; though in practice, I am still very much linked to the ludic world of my childhood.

-What do you like most about the place where you live, and how does it affect your work?
+What do you love most about Buenos Aires, and how does the city influence your work?

 The same responses arose in me when I lived in Paris.
 Paris, with its canals, palaces, gardens, great panoramic views!